ga4gh/refget/docs/specification.md

 4. Sort the digests lexicographically.
 5. Add as a non-inherent, non-collated attribute to the sequence collection object.

+#### 3.3 The `sorted_sequences` attribute (`OPTIONAL`)

+The `sorted_sequences` attribute is a *non-inherent* attribute of a sequence collection, with a formal definition.
+Providing this attribute is `OPTIONAL`.
+When digested, this attribute provides a digest representing an order-invariant set of unnamed sequences.
+It provides a way to compare two sequence collections to see if their sequence content is identical, but just in a different order.
+Such a comparison can, of course, be made by the comparison function, so why might you want to include this attribute as well?
+Simply that for some large-scale use cases, comparing the sequence content without considering order is something that needs to be done repeatedly and for a huge number of collections.
+In these cases, using the comparison function could be computationally prohibitive.
+This digest allows the comparison to be pre-computed, and more easily compared.

+Algorithm:

+1. Take the `sequences` attribute and canonicalize the JSON (using RFC-8785).
+2. Sort the resulting digests lexicographically.
+3. Add to the sequence collection object as the `sorted_sequences` attribute, which is non-inherent and non-collated.

 ## Footnotes

 ### F1.
 Why use an array-oriented structure instead of a sequence-oriented structure?